-- Ensure that you give enough time for the AWS resources to be discovered (10-20 minutes). - Ensure that the watcher node is configured properly. - The proxy agent is enabled.
-For more information, see Step 2: Configuring the Watcher Node (p.
-90). - · The watcher node has Internet connectivity. - The action account for the watcher node has local administrator privileges. - The watcher node must have .NET framework 3.5.1. or newer installed - Ensure that the watcher node is healthy and resolve all alerts.
+- The watcher node must have the .NET Framework 3.5.1 or later. - [System Center 2007 R2] Verify that the watcher node is healthy and resolve all alerts.
 For more information, see Views (p.
-95). - Ensure that the AWS Run As account is valid. - The values for the Access Key ID and the Secret Access Key are accurate. - The Access Key is active: In AWS Management Console, click your name in the navigation bar and then click Security Credentials. - The IAM user has at least read-only access permission. - If an Amazon CloudWatch metric shows as Not Monitored, check whether at least one Amazon CloudWatch alarm has been defined for that Amazon CloudWatch metric. - For further troubleshooting, use the information from the event logs. - Check the Operations Manager event log on the management server as well as the watcher node.
+112). - Verify that the AWS Run As account is valid. - The values for the access key ID and secret access key are correct. - The access keys are active: In the AWS Management Console, click your name in the navigation bar and then click Security Credentials. - The IAM user has at least read-only access permission.
+Note that read-only access allows the user actions that do not change the state of a resource, such as monitoring, but do not allow the user actions like launching or stopping an instance. - If an Amazon CloudWatch metric shows as Not Monitored, check whether at least one Amazon CloudWatch alarm has been defined for that Amazon CloudWatch metric. - For further troubleshooting, use the information in the event logs. - Check the Operations Manager event log on the management server as well as the watcher node.
 For more information, see Events (p.
-110) for a list of all the events that the AWS Management Pack writes to the Operations Manager event log.
+128) for a list of the events that the AWS Management Pack writes to the Operations Manager event log.